owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/tutorials/erc721-top_down_dna.md

 ### Important
 - You need a working IPFS endpoint for now for `ipfsEndpoint`, we are using [Pinata](https://pinata.cloud/)
 - Do not change `apiEndpoint`, this is the fallback API for browsers/clients that do not support the `nft-sdk`
-- Replace the `schemaJsonIpfs` for the parent and children according to the **Schema JSON** from earlier, this is misnamed at the moment.
+- Replace the `schemaJsonIpfs` for the parent and children according to the **JSON Schema** from earlier, this is misnamed at the moment.

 ---

 ## Step 8: Deploy and Mint the NFTs

-1. We need to start a local Ganache blockchain, or you can use any other chain you specify in the `.env.development` or appropriate `ENV` file.
+1. We need to start a local Ganache blockchain, or you can use any other chain you specify in the `.env.development` or appropriate environemnt file.

 2. If you are using a different chain, you must define the network config in `packages/cli/config/default.json`.